Kmonterohenriquez/rose-fe-dev/Planning.md

 - Locale storage was used to simulate a backend functionality for authentification.

-# Ideas for new Ffeatures
+# Ideas for new features

 - Maintaining a history of questions
   A function with one parameter can be create in App.js file to push every new questions in an array and pass down that function into ``<Expressions />`` component as a prop, for example: